12-arun05/Data-Analysis---Dashboards/T20_Cricket_Analysis/README.md

 ## 🔄 Process:
-1. Data Cleaning and Preprocessing: o	Used Pandas and NumPy in Jupyter Notebook to clean the dataset by handling missing values, correcting data types, and removing duplicates.
+1. Data Cleaning and Preprocessing:
+  • Used Pandas and NumPy in Jupyter Notebook to clean the dataset by handling missing values, correcting data types, and removing duplicates.
-2. Exploratory Data Analysis (EDA): o	Conducted initial analysis to understand trends and outliers.
+3. Exploratory Data Analysis (EDA): o	Conducted initial analysis to understand trends and outliers.
-3. Dashboard Creation:
+4. Dashboard Creation:
 o	Imported the processed dataset into Power BI. o	Designed interactive dashboards to answer the KPIs.
 ________________________________________